pulkitaggarwl/aml_infra/README.md

 You need to update [this workflow action](https://github.com/mlopstemplates/aml_infra/blob/master/.github/workflows/deploy_infra.yml#L19) `resource_group` parameter that you have used when generating the azure credentials.
 We also need GH PAT token with repo access so that we can trigger a GH workflow when the training is completed on Azure Machine Learning.
 You can modify the default workspace and compute names used in the action.

-Hence forth update other files "workspace.json" , "compute.json" to have samve values as you provided in the arm template file.

 Once you save your changes to the file, the predefined GitHub workflow that trains and deploys a model on Azure Machine Learning gets triggered.
 Check the actions tab to view if your actions have successfully run.

 <p align="center">